 This park is found in the extreme north of Kenya which seems like an evocation of some remote island oasis amid the at times dispiriting desert.
 Elephants, leopards and lions inhabit here in one Kenya’s most spectacular forests.
 Walking safaris are guaranteed here as a way of sharpening senses and this experience is like no other.

-Are you a solo traveller, or you like joining group safari or private tours, it all depends on what you want, Wild Experience Africa will make for you Safaris to Kenya at an incomparable cost.
-We offer more variation of East African safari destinations, with excellent options from the lower to high pricing scale from US$100 per person per day to luxury Kenya safaris up to US$1000.
-Accommodation is reasonably what will determine the cost for travellers, it can also depend on how you wish to travel between the various park either by air transfers, usually via Nairobi, can be expensive, but dramatically reduce the amount of time you’ll spend on the road, thereby maximizing the amount of time you’ll get to spend in the parks.
+Are you a solo traveller, or do you like joining group safaris or private tours, it all depends on what you want, Wild Experience Africa will make you Safaris to Kenya at an incomparable cost.
+We offer more variations of East African safari destinations, with excellent options from the lower to high pricing scale from US$100 per person per day to luxury Kenya safaris up to US$1000.
+Accommodation is reasonably what will determine the cost for travellers, it can also depend on how you wish to travel between the various park either by air transfers, usually via Nairobi, which can be expensive, but dramatically reduce the amount of time you’ll spend on the road, thereby maximizing the amount of time you’ll get to spend in the parks.
 Remember in all our Kenya safari packages we include transport, accommodation, all meals and activities including game drives.